JakobFrh/DS-ML_Final/READYOU.md

 - **CamemBERT C2** is our camemBERT model to predict C2 values on the pre-label A & C from ABC Classifier

-Under the assumption that in terms of difficulty the sentences in the test dataset are roughly equally distributed as in the train dataset, we noticed that the Camembert model is more cautious with the extreme values A1/C2.
-While the pipeline results were excellent with these two categories, we decided to focus on the pipeline and try to improve its efficiency on A1/C2 predictions.
+Assuming that the difficulty levels of sentences in the test dataset are approximately the same as those in the training dataset, we observed that the initial Camembert model is more conservative with extreme values A1 and C2.
+Despite the pipeline achieving excellent results with these two categories, we decided to concentrate on enhancing the pipeline's efficiency for A1 and C2 predictions.

 We decided to focus on the pipeline and we try to improve it's efficieny on A1/C2 predictions.
 We mentionne before that we have try unsuccessfully data augmentation, however we had the idea of a small trick.
 To virtually increased the data.
 Instead of using CamemBERT on 6 labels we only train it on A, B or C label, allowing us to have 4800 data for 3 labels.